 To Sum Up

 A first impression is vital and near-impossible to come back from.
 Don’t let it go to waste, especially after all the extensive labour you’ve put into drawing viewership in the first place.
-I say it all the time: have an objective third-party scan your site and tell them to be as critical as possible.
-You don’t have to pay for it; there are enough in-laws in your family who will be happy enough to find reasons to criticise you.
+I always say it: have an objective third-party scan your site and tell them to be as critical as possible.
+You don’t have to pay for it; there are enough in-laws in your family who will be happy enough to find reasons to criticize you.

-What do you think are the most important factors in spicing up a website’s first impression?
+What do you think are the essential factors in spicing up a website’s first impression?
 Why are you most likely to ignore a site, and how can it be efficiently mended?